ylow/bson_to_parquet/README.md

 # BSON to Parquet
-A couple of simple utilities to convert BSON dumps to Parquet files.
+A couple of simple utilities I wrote for my own use to convert BSON dumps from MongoDB to Parquet files.
+It is kinda slow, and works just well enough for my purposes.

 Use `print_bson.py` to inspect the BSON dump (in particular with the '-f' option) and see what might want to exclude, and what you might want to be integer column.
 All other columns are forced to be strings.
 Then use `bson_to_parquet.py` with the appropriate options to -x and -i to convert the BSON dump to Parquet.

 ## Print BSON
 ```